kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/18_chapter_XVII.md

 Up above the Duke had left his camp accompanied by all his caravan, and, finding a route shorter than that taken by Sella, gained the spot where the latter had camped on the 5th.
-Thence he continued to ascend, making a wide circuit toward the centre of the glacier. until he was sure there were no more obstacles to be encountered, save that of the deep snow.
+Thence he continued to ascend, making a wide circuit toward the centre of the glacier, until he was sure there were no more obstacles to be encountered, save that of the deep snow.
 Then he placed his camp 19,098 feet above sea level and some 1,650 feet below Chogolisa Saddle.
 The weather continued to improve all the afternoon, but not until four o'clock did the